OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#affected+displaced"

-The needs mini scraper takes data for the latest available date for each country. subsets allows the definition of multiple indicators by way of filters.
+The needs configurable scraper takes data for the latest available date for each country. subsets allows the definition of multiple indicators by way of filters.
 A filter is defined for each indicator (in this case there is one) which contains one or more filters in Python syntax.
 Column names can be used directly and if all are not already specified in input_cols and date_col, then all should be put as a list under the key filter_cols.